anders-biostat/JsRCom/README.md

 # JsRCom

-An R package to exchange commands between R and JavaScript
+This package has been renamed to rjc.

+Use this repo instead: https://github.com/anders-biostat/rjc